ekrunch/ioRtCW-server-docker/README.md

 mkdir -p /mnt/rtcw/gamefiles/main

 # Create directory to hold server config files / maps / etc.
+# On first startup, a folder named ``server.iortcw/main`` will be created and an example server.cfg will be placed in it.
 mkdir -p /mnt/rtcw/home
 ```

-Copy the *.pk3 files.
+Copy the *.pk3 files and the "scripts" subdirectory.
 If you're using the Steam version, they'll be located in the Steam library folder under ``steamapps\common\Return to Castle Wolfenstein\main``.
 The target folder is whatever your gamefiles directory is with the "main" directory intact.
 Here's an example.

+The destination folder should have the following files
 ```
-# From the RtCW directory
-cp main/*.pk3 /mnt/rtcw/gamefiles/main
+mp_bin.pk3
+mp_pak0.pk3
+mp_pak1.pk3
+mp_pak2.pk3
+mp_pak3.pk3
+mp_pak4.pk3
+mp_pak5.pk3
+mp_pakmaps0.pk3
+mp_pakmaps1.pk3
+mp_pakmaps2.pk3
+mp_pakmaps3.pk3
+mp_pakmaps4.pk3
+mp_pakmaps5.pk3
+mp_pakmaps6.pk3
+pak0.pk3
+scripts/translation.cfg
+sp_pak1.pk3
+sp_pak2.pk3
+sp_pak3.pk3
+sp_pak4.pk3
 ```

+Edit the [compose.yaml](compose.yaml) and adjust paths, ports, network names, etc to your liking.

 That's it.
-You can start the container now and it will automatically package up the pk3 files and put them in the right place.
+You can start the container now (docker compose up -d) and it will automatically package up the pk3 files and put them in the right place.
 Note that it only needs to package the datafiles once and will not redo them unless it needs to.
-(You'll notice the creation of a subdirectory called "deb" with an rtcw-en-data*.deb in it as well as a subdirectory called "download" with the ioRtCW archive in it).
+You'll notice the creation of a subdirectory called "deb" with an rtcw-en-data*.deb in it as well as a subdirectory called "download" with the ioRtCW archive in it.
 If you want to force a rebuild, remove the "deb" and "download" directories and restart the container.

 ### Available environment variables